department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 ------

 <span id="after-1993"></a>
-## DIC rates for surviving spouse or child of a Veteran who died before January 1, 1993
+## DIC rates if the Veteran died before January 1, 1993
 **Effective December 1, 2018**

 If your Veteran spouse or parent died before January 1, 1993, we'll use a different method to calculate your DIC monthly payments.